Import your music — from Apple Music, files, and your computer

 Import from your Apple Music library (iPhone & iPad)

-Open Prismatic Music, choose Import from Apple Music, and grant music-library access.
+Open Prismatic Music, choose Apple Music Library on the Add Music screen, and grant music-library access.
 The importer scans your library and brings over the DRM-free tracks you own, with metadata and artwork.

 - 2